ferrous-systems/why-ferrocene/src/support.md

 ## How much is it?

 * Access to the open-source code is free
-  * Includes the source of the Qualification Documentation
+  * Includes the source code of the Qualification Documentation
 * A Binary Subscription is €25/month
   * Includes pre-rolling, rolling, beta and stable
-  * Includes rendered Qualification Documentation for your specific binaries
   * If you cancel, you can keep the binaries you already have
 * Pricing for support and access to the signed Qualification Documents is POA
   * We will be happy to discuss your project and your exact needs

+Note:

+Ferrocene 23.06 was developed in conjunction with a third-party and the source code for this release cannot be open-sourced at this time.
+We hope to open-source any subsequent 23.06 patch releases.
+We commit to making all future releases open-source.

 ## Is there a USB dongle?